klwdesigns/klw_base/_posts/2019-09-15-counterfeit-love.md

 It's not easy to speak into anyone's life, I conveyed quickly.
 Apart from a miracle, there is no way to instantly heal psychological trauma suffered in childhood.
 I cautioned them to pray for their friends, to listen to them friends and to offer, demonstrate, and show real love.
 By God's grace, that which is counterfeit will lose its shine, and their friends might start to feel safe, and might even begin to question what's real, and what's counterfeit.

-For further insight and understanding, here is an excerpt from [an article by Dr. Joseph and Linda Nicolosi on lesbianism, for the German Institute for Youth and Society](https://www.dijg.de/english/tomboys-lesbians-relationship-accepting-sex-gender/):
+You're not going to talk anyone out of anything, I emphasized to my young friends.
+An excerpt from [an article by Dr. Joseph and Linda Nicolosi, written for the German Institute for Youth and Society](https://www.dijg.de/english/tomboys-lesbians-relationship-accepting-sex-gender/) helps illustrate that:

 Therapist (and ex-Iesbian) Diane Eller-Boyko explains this unfulfilled longing, which she calls her "own personal story":